 Taking a stroll along the cobblestone streets is like taking a walk back in time.
 Filled with colonial architecture from Spanish colonization in the 18th century, take note of the preserved rustic mansions, giant antique wooden doors and overall festive street ambience.

-If you’re really in the mood for some old-world charm, catch one of the many calesas, the beautifully bright horse-drawn carriages used as the country’s main form of transportation up until the early 20th century.
+If you’re really in the mood for some old-world charm, catch one of the many kalesas, the beautifully bright horse-drawn carriages used as the country’s main form of transportation up until the early 20th century, on a Calle Crisologo tour.

 No list of the Phillippines’ most beautiful architectural spots would be complete without mentioning Intramuros.